huntersinclair/TaskManagerStarter/TaskManagerServer/Readme.md

-# TaskManagerStarter
+# TaskManagerServer

-This project was created as a starter app for Interview Coding Assignment using Java Spring Boot and Angular
+This project was created as a starter app for Java Spring Boot for Interview Coding Assignment

+## Development server

+clone the repo locally.
+make sure you have JavaSDK and Maven installed navigate to project folder

+## install

+> mvn clean install

+## run

+> mvn spring-boot:run

 ## Project Overview